In this section

 CHF signs and symptoms:

-Following are the most common symptoms of congestive heart failure.
+Following are the most common signs and symptoms of congestive heart failure.
 However, each child may experience symptoms differently.
-Symptoms may include:
+CHF signs and symptoms may include:

 - Failure to gain weight in infancy.
 Some babies will have normal length, but low weight for age